Kicho Díaz: Biography

-Díaz, widely known by his nickname "Kicho", was born in the city of Avellaneda in the Province of Buenos Aires, and had two older brothers, David, who became a tango violinist and José (aka Pepe) who became a tango double bass player.
+Díaz, widely known by his nickname "Kicho", was born in the city of Avellaneda in the Province of Buenos Aires, Argentina, and had two older brothers, David, who became a tango violinist and José (aka Pepe) who became a tango double-bass player.
 He began his musical career in 1935 when he joined a tango ensemble as double bass player with the pianist José Pascual and Anselmo Aiete.